Honoring Our Soldiers

 © Copyright 2012 Pathfinders Coaching, Scout Search Inc., all rights reserved.

-This week’s challenge comes from the author and blogger, Penelope Trunk.
+This week’s post comes from the author and blogger, Penelope Trunk.
 Her book “Brazen Careerist: The New Rules for Success” is a must read for anyone trying to figure out what career to follow or how to be more successful in a current job.
 The book includes 45 tips that are brazenly unconventional, bold and radical.

 Because I’m an avid fan of Joseph Campbell and his advice to “follow your bliss,” this blog entry from Trunk definitely caught my eye.
 Have a look: